We may receive a commission on purchases made from links.

 Is Manscaped still in business?

 Several notable celebrities have helped promote Manscaped, which has been part of Michael Mahan's plans to expand their big-name partnerships.
 Jamie Costa, who gained notoriety for his celebrity impersonations of stars such as Robin Williams, began doing monthly comedic PSAs for the company in 2021.
 In 2022, "Saturday Night Live" star Pete Davidson was announced as a new spokesperson for Manscaped, with many of their resulting commercial collaborations earning millions of views.
-More recently, UFC fighter Derrick Lewis starred in an ad for the Manscaped Performance Package that poked fun at an infamous post-fight interview where he took off his pants and explained, "My balls was hot."
+UFC fighter Derrick Lewis also starred in an ad for the Manscaped Performance Package that poked fun at an infamous post-fight interview where he took off his pants and explained, "My balls was hot."

 What's next for Manscaped?

 It's safe to say that the sharks' doubts about Manscaped's $7.1 million valuation have been put to rest.
-Founder Paul Tran has achieved the ultimate dream all entrepreneurs have of not only finding success, but becoming the face of an entire market.
+Founder Paul Tran has achieved the ultimate dream all entrepreneurs have of not only finding success but becoming the face of an entire market.
 With hundreds of millions in revenue, major sponsorships, and a widely recognized brand, there don't seem to be many places left for Manscaped to go in the near future.
 However, it's these triumphs that Tran believes will help Manscaped remain strong beyond his time.

 In a 2020 interview with the Exit Strategy podcast, Tran explained that he hopes to have Manscaped stand out from the competition in one major way.
 "When you look back at the last 40, 50 years, there aren't many brands that are able to be multigenerational ... there's not that many [brands] that actually have the unit economics to be able to transcend," he stated.